Fetner Family Gift Launches Syracuse University NYC-Based Experiential Learning Collaboration

 “With the generous support of the Fetner family, the collaborative efforts of the Whitman School and the School of Architecture, and the utilization of Syracuse University’s close ties in NYC, this new initiative will not only enhance classroom learning, but expose students to a wide variety of new opportunities that will make them better prepared for their careers and help to expand their professional network,” said Whitman School Dean Gene Anderson.

 “Nina and I are passionate about providing opportunities.
 When we make decisions about where and how to give our support, that is the basis for our decisions—will it provide a valuable opportunity that helps someone achieve success?” - Hal Fetner, CEO, Fetner Properties

 This gift was inspired by the Fetner family’s commitment to supporting transformative learning experiences for students, a commitment also shared by both Dean Anderson and Dean Speaks.

 The Fetner family has a long-standing history of support of Syracuse University.
-The family created the Fetner Program fund, a scholarship focusing on sustainable studies at the Whitman School, from where Hal Fetner graduated.
-The family also established the Fetner Sustainability Series at Syracuse University, which brings industry leaders and other guest speakers to campus, as well as the Fetner Prize in Sustainable Enterprise, a monetary prize awarded to the finalist of the Whitman School’s Panasci Business Plan Competition.
+The family created the Fetner Program Fund, a scholarship focusing on sustainable studies at the Whitman School, from where Hal Fetner graduated.
+The family also established the Fetner Sustainability Series at Syracuse University, which brings industry leaders and other guest speakers to campus, as well as the Fetner Prize in Sustainable Enterprise, a monetary prize awarded to one the finalists of the Whitman School’s Panasci Business Plan Competition.
 Beyond philanthropic efforts, Hal also gives his time and expertise to Syracuse by sharing his vast professional experience in classes, which he recently did during an entrepreneurial deal-making course offered by the Whitman School in NYC.
-In addition to his recent appointment to the Syracuse University Board of Trustees, Hal serves on the Whitman Advisory Council and the Whitman Real Estate Advisory Board.
+In addition to his recent appointment to the Syracuse University board of trustees, Hal serves on the Whitman Advisory Council and the Whitman Real Estate Advisory Board.